 The most common secondary skin lesions include:

-- crust: a crust, or a scab, is created when dried blood forms over a scratched and irritated skin lesion.
+A crust, or a scab, is created when dried blood forms over a scratched and irritated skin lesion.

-- scar: some scratches, cuts, and scrapes will leave scars that are not replaced with healthy, normal skin.
+Some scratches, cuts, and scrapes will leave scars that are not replaced with healthy, normal skin.
 Instead, the skin returns as a thick, raised scar.
 This scar is called a keloid.

 People with allergies may also be more likely to develop skin lesions related to their allergy.
-People diagnosed with an auto-immune disease such as psoriasis will continue to be at risk for skin lesions throughout their lives.
+People diagnosed with an autoimmune disease such as psoriasis will continue to be at risk for skin lesions throughout their lives.

 In order to diagnose a skin lesion, a dermatologist or doctor will want to conduct a full physical exam.
 This will include observing the skin lesion and asking for a full account of all symptoms.
 To confirm a diagnosis, they make take skin samples, perform a biopsy of the affected area, or take a swab from the lesion to send to a lab.

 Treatment is based on the underlying cause or causes for skin lesions.
-A doctor will take into account the type of lesion, personal health history, and any unsuccessful treatments previously attempted.
+A doctor will take into account the type of lesion, personal health history, and any treatments previously attempted.

-First-line treatments are often topical medications to help clean, disinfect, and protect the affected area.
+First-line treatments are often topical medications to help treat the inflammation and protect the affected area.
 Topical medication can also provide mild symptom relief to stop pain, itching, or burning caused by the skin lesion.

-- Slide show: Common skin rashes.
-(2010, 21 Dec).
-Mayo Foundation for Medical Education and Research.
-Retrieved June 4, 2013 from http://www.mayoclinic.com/health/skin-rash/SN00016&slide=9.
+- Slide show: Common skin rashes. (n.d.).
+Retrieved from http://www.mayoclinic.com/health/skin-rash/SN00016&slide=9

 Click to add a symptom to your list